ErmacMKIII/DemolitionSynergy/README.md

 3. GapList & BigList (for Block lists) (installed),
 4. Apache logger (Log4J) (installed),

-Download lastest library LWJGL (3.3.2 at this time) from: https://www.lwjgl.org/customize (this project is using Minimal OpenGL)
+Download latest library LWJGL (3.3.2 at this time) from: https://www.lwjgl.org/customize (this project is using Minimal OpenGL)

 Put [MoveAllFiles.bat](/utils/MoveAllFiles.bat) inside the directory with downloaded & extracted zip content.